Operational Exposure: AI Vendor Dependency

-An executive team must decide whether to adopt an AI vendor platform across all facilities, conduct a limited pilot, or delay implementation while evaluating operational implications.
+The executive team must decide whether to adopt the vendor platform across all facilities, conduct a limited pilot, or delay implementation while evaluating operational implications.

 Scenario